-Inspected whether the utility's Q3 2024 electric physical (and transmission) transaction details in Attachment A2 contained any electronic solicitation or other competitive solicitation transactions, requiring performance of the audit procedures indicated under section E - Request for Offers Contracts.

-Finding: We found no electronic/competitive solicitation transactions reported in Attachment A as a result of this procedure.

-2. Reconciled to determine whether the utility's Q3 2024 electric physical transaction details in Attachment A agreed to the corresponding transaction summary in Attachment C. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly.

-3. Reconciled to determine whether the utility's Q3 2024 electric financial transaction details in Attachment A agreed to the corresponding transaction summary in Attachment C. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly.

-4. Reconciled to determine whether the utility's Q3 2024 gas physical transaction details in Attachment A agreed to the corresponding transaction summary in Attachment D. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly.

-5. Reconciled to determine whether the utility's Q3 2024 gas financial transaction details in Attachment A agreed to the corresponding transaction summary in Attachment D. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly.
+- Inspected whether the utility's Q4 2024 electric physical (and transmission) transaction details in Attachment A2 contained any electronic solicitation or other competitive solicitation transactions, requiring performance of the audit procedures indicated under section E - Request for Offers Contracts. - Finding: We found no electronic/competitive solicitation transactions reported in Attachment A as a result of this procedure. - 2.
+Reconciled to determine whether the utility's Q4 2024 electric physical transaction details in Attachment A agreed to the corresponding transaction summary in Attachment C. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly. - Finding: We found no exceptions as a result of this procedure. - 3.
+Reconciled to determine whether the utility's Q4 2024 electric financial transaction details in Attachment A agreed to the corresponding transaction summary in Attachment C. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly. - Finding: We found no exceptions as a result of this procedure. - 4.
+Reconciled to determine whether the utility's Q4 2024 gas physical transaction details in Attachment A agreed to the corresponding transaction summary in Attachment D. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly. - Finding: We found no exceptions as a result of this procedure. - 5.
+Reconciled to determine whether the utility's Q4 2024 gas financial transaction details in Attachment A agreed to the corresponding transaction summary in Attachment D. Performed mathematical re-calculation and an analysis of 100 percent of transactional average prices, volumes, and notional values for the detection of a reporting anomaly. - Finding: We found no exceptions as a result of this procedure.